Calyeefornia/beans/README.md

 The buyer views the item on the home page and makes a purchase request by clicking on the button.

 The button initiates a buy request and this does 2 things:
-1. creates a listing on the contract.
+1. Creates a listing on the contract.
 2. The buyer deposits the money in the contract.

 The seller is able to see that there is a buy request on the item.
 The seller sends the product and clicks on the button.